symaxian/jsmacro/README.markdown

 This tool was developed to meet a desire to strip Debug and Test code from production JavaScript files in an automated manner (thus reducing a little burden on developers, and encouraging the inclusion of tests in one's code.)

-### Example 1: DEBUG set to True.
+### Example 1: Conditional compilation with DEBUG set to True.
 The macro definitions are removed, but the debug code is left in-tact.

 #### Source JavaScript
     //@define DEBUG 1